Volleyball Takes Off in Stellenbosch Schools, South Africa: One Coach at a Time

 A Promising Start and Exciting Next Steps

 These GURU volleyball coach courses in Kayamandi and Cloetesville are a perfect example of how sport, education and social development initiatives can come together to create positive change.
-With passionate teachers & coaches, inspiring partners and a strong focus on inclusion, we are proud to make volleyball accessible to all.
+With passionate teachers and coaches, inspiring partners and a strong focus on inclusion, we are proud to make volleyball accessible to all.

 We look forward to seeing these communities continue to grow and thrive — both on and off the volleyball court.
 And as we always say: It takes the whole volleyball community to keep the ball flying.